sheerun/dataloader/README.md

 gem "dataloader"
 ```

-To get started, create a `Dataloader`.
+To get started, instantiate `Dataloader`.
 Each `Dataloader` instance represents a unique cache.
 Typically instances are created per request when used within a web-server.
 To see how to use with GraphQL server, see section below.

 ## Basic usage